Product API Pricing Docs Sign in Build my Agent

 Based on industry trends and expert insights, a realistic estimate is that APIs expose around 70–75% of useful or critical data.
 That leaves 25–30% of data trapped in:

 Moreover, even within the portion of data that is accessible via APIs, access levels vary.
 Some APIs are read-only.
 Others are heavily rate-limited or charge for usage.
 And a growing number are being deprecated or throttled as companies reassess the strategic value of openness.
+Technology investments across industries continue to drive API adoption and digital transformation.

 API Usage vs. Data Accessibility